Care Recommendations For Ducklings

 Angel Wing is a condition affecting ducklings that causes their wing feathers to turn outwards.
 A diet high in protein and excess calories is thought to be the cause of Angel Wing.
 The good news is it is preventable!
 Angel Wing manifests as a twisted wing joint resulting in their wing tip being unable to lie flat against their body.
 This problem can lead to lifelong disfiguration, but is much more detrimental in wild ducks since it will prevent them from being able to fly.
 Consult with a veterinarian regarding treatment- they can determine if the condition can be fixed by keeping the wing wrapped to their body.
 Never attempt to do this without working with a veterinarian, as improper wrapping can have serious health consequences.

 Duck Virus Hepatitis

 Duck Virus Hepatitis specifically affects ducklings between the ages of 1-28 days.
 It is rarely seen in ducklings older than this.
 The disease has a rapid onset and is both highly contagious and fatal.
 Ducklings with this disease may develop spasms in their legs and die within the hour.
-Their backs are usually arched upon death.
-Sadly, once a duckling has it, the mortality rate is between 90-100%.
+Their neck is usually arched backwards upon death.
+Sadly, the mortality rate for this disease can reach 95%.
 If you suspect your residents have this disease, call your veterinarian immediately.
-Keep younger ducklings (under a month old) separate from adult ducks (including wild waterfowl) to help prevent this disease.
+You can help protect younger ducklings (under a month old) from this disease by keeping them separate from adult ducks (including wild waterfowl).